osbornm/osbornm.github.io/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Book pages

+Every entry in `src/data/books.ts` has a permanent `slug` used at `https://osbornm.com/books/<slug>`.
+Keep that slug when changing a title, and reuse it when recording another reading of the same book.
+Reserve numeric slugs and `all`, `collections`, and `lists` for the existing bookshelf routes.

+`npm run build` refreshes book assets in one sequential process before generating the static site.
+It fetches missing Google Books synopses, with Open Library as a fallback, and saves them under `src/data/book-synopses/`.
+Open Library requests are spaced one second apart.
+Commit those JSON files alongside book changes so the offline `npm run build:ci` deployment includes the descriptions.
+Each snapshot contains plain text, a link to its source, and the author when available; unmatched books keep a usable page without a synopsis.
+Run `npm run books:sync` to fetch missing synopses without refreshing existing covers.
+Delete a book's snapshot and run that command to refresh it.

+Run `npm test` for book identity, synopsis, and offline enrichment checks.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: